GEEGABYTE1/PageRank_Alg_Simulation/README.md

 # Percentage Calculations

-Let `'` denote a prime, which reflects an update.
+Let `'` denote a prime, which reflects an update of the vertex.

 - `x': z`
 - `y': (1/2)x`